 The opening scenes reveal the works' different storytelling approaches, but hold steady to the same plot.
 In both scenarios, Erik and Hanna are on their own in an isolated wilderness; in both scenarios, Hanna is being trained to kill Marissa Wiegler.
 Erik blames Marissa for Joanna's death — and in the film, the blame is more concrete: Marissa shot Joanna point-blank.

 The most significant story change comes in how Hanna leaves Finland (in the movie) or Poland (in the show).
 In the film, Erik always intended for Hanna to leave their weird domestic bliss and meet Marissa – after all, that's what he's prepared her for.
 When Hanna is 16, Erik lays out a transponder that will signal their location to Marissa.
 "If you think you're ready and want to leave here, all you have to is flip that switch," he says.
-Eventually, Hanna presses the red button, signalling the end of her childhood.
+Eventually, Hanna presses the red button, signaling the end of her childhood.
 She's caught by the CIA and taken to a facility in Morocco, with the intention of eventually meeting up with her father in Berlin.
 And so our story begins.

 In the Amazon Prime show, Hanna's literal exile from the cave is far more haphazard — she's caught accidentally.
 In a fit of teenage rebellion, Hanna crosses the strict perimeter that her father has set around their home.
 She meets a young Polish logger, Arvo (Aleksandr Gorchilin), who is shocked to meet a young woman who's never had a Snickers.
 After Hanna and Arvo are caught sneaking into a cell phone tower by security, Hanna and her father must flee their hideaway.
 The plan is to separate and meet in Germany, but Hanna is captured and brought to the Camp G facility Morocco.